pesquerda404/Xcanner/README.md

  for learn how this comands work and what they do.
  I maded 2 versions more before this 3.0 version but they are not posted because this 3.0 version is the most complete.
- This is a Windows verion, maybe within a time i will do an Linux version.
+ This is a Windows version, maybe within a time i will do an Linux version.
  Some Tools need admin so it's better if you run this script whith admin.
 It's my first script, sorry if it's too basic, in the future i think I will improve :)